Skip to content

 What do you mean by "interpretation"?

-An interpretation is a specific reading of a disclosure-derived item—for example, how a leverage covenant breach threshold is calculated based on Exhibit 10.1 language.
-It's the reading your organization explicitly relies upon for decisions.
+An interpretation is a specific reading of a disclosure-derived item.
+For example, it may define how a leverage covenant breach threshold is calculated based on Exhibit 10.1 language.
+It is the reading your organization relies on for decisions.

 What types of items can be interpreted?